 Singlepoint Stock Performance

-SinglePoint holds a performance score of 16 on a scale of zero to a hundred.
-The entity has a beta of -0.48, which indicates possible diversification benefits within a given portfolio.
-As returns on the market increase, returns on owning SinglePoint are expected to decrease at a much lower rate.
-During the bear market, SinglePoint is likely to outperform the market.
+SinglePoint holds a performance score of 24 on a scale of zero to a hundred.
+The entity has a beta of 13.26, which indicates a somewhat significant risk relative to the market.
+As the market goes up, the company is expected to outperform it.
+However, if the market returns are negative, SinglePoint will likely underperform.
 Use SinglePoint maximum drawdown and the relationship between the semi variance and price action indicator , to analyze future returns on SinglePoint.

 Risk-Adjusted Performance